devkiraa/push-app-messaging/readme.md

 - Notifications are sent in real-time to connected devices via WebSockets.
 - If a device is not connected, an appropriate error response is returned.
 - Ensure the WebSocket server and REST API work seamlessly together, using the `connectedClients` map to track active connections.

-This documentation should provide sufficient information for both humans and AI to understand the API's purpose and usage.